usharesoft/appcenter-docs/apis/en/source/pages/categories/categoryChild_create.rst

 Refer to :ref:`category-object` for all the mandatory and optional attributes.

-..warning:: Only administrators have the ability to create and manage categories
+.. warning:: Only administrators have the ability to create and manage categories

 Security Summary
 ~~~~~~~~~~~~~~~~